sfc-gh-dwilczak/tutorials/docs/snowflake/google/external/index.md

 Click `Save` and your finished with Google Cloud for manual loading.
 ![Click Save](images/15.png)

-### Stage with external table.
+### Stage :octicons-feed-tag-16:

-Lets setup the stage, file format and finally load some json data.
+Lets setup the stage so that our external table can reference it.

 === ":octicons-image-16: Template"